The Summer 2023 NIH Fellowship Writing Workshop is currently open for registration!

 Part 1 of the series: a lecture and 1-question quiz are available on-demand via Learn@Work.

-2) Watch the recording of the session from June 21, which will be available the following day via Learn@Work.
+2) Watch the recording of the session from June 22, which will be available June 26, via Learn@Work.

 At this point in the workshop series, you MUST have a significant portion of your application written and be prepared to review it in Part 3 with a faculty mentor and your peers.